xeokit/sdk/WHITEPAPER.md

 ### `View` versus `Scene`

 The `Scene` holds geometry, world-coordinate state, and the shared collision index.
-A `View` is a per-camera presentation: it has its own camera, its own per-object visibility / selection / x-ray state, its own section planes, its own effects (bloom, tonemap, FXAA, SAO, shadows, edges, caps), and its own canvas.
+A `View` is a per-camera render state: it has its own camera, its own per-object visibility / selection / x-ray state, its own section planes, its own effects (bloom, tonemap, FXAA, SAO, shadows, edges, caps), and its own canvas.
 Multiple `View`s on one `Scene` give multi-view editors, before/after comparisons, picture-in-picture overviews, and orthographic plan/elevation outputs alongside the 3D perspective view — all at zero geometry duplication.
 Each `View` writes its own attribute textures.

 ### Error handling